nickeblewis/jaffamonkey-gatsby-main2/src/posts/mongoose-promises.md

 });
 ```

 The above callback example shows the first level of nesting and multiple error handlers.
-That's not too bad but with more logic it can easily become overwhelming to look at.
-In the last example I'll show what the same task looks like using promises.
+That's not too bad but with more logic it can easily become visually overwhelming.
+In the last example, I'll show what the same task looks like using promises.
 We'll switch to using Model queries that return a promise via the `.exec()` function.

 ```js
 var promise = User.findById('123').exec();